 The rise of health-conscious eating has led many restaurants to offer options that cater to various dietary restrictions, including paleo.
 When planning to eat out, start by researching restaurants that are known for their whole food-based menus or those that specifically advertise as being paleo-friendly.
 Websites and apps dedicated to healthy eating can be invaluable resources for finding suitable dining spots.

-Additionally, don't hesitate to call ahead and ask about the restaurant's ability to accommodate paleo diets.
+[youtube_video: A video guide on how to find paleo-friendly restaurants in any city]Additionally, don't hesitate to call ahead and ask about the restaurant's ability to accommodate paleo diets.
 Chefs are often willing to modify dishes by removing grains, legumes, and dairy, or by offering substitutions like extra vegetables instead of a side of rice.
 For more tips on making smooth transitions when dining out, check out our step-by-step guide.

 Once you're at the restaurant, decoding the menu is your next challenge.
 Look for key terms such as "grilled," "baked," "steamed," or "raw" which typically indicate simpler dishes less likely to contain non-paleo ingredients.
 Avoid items labeled "breaded," "fried," or "creamy" as these are often prepared with grains, legumes, or dairy.